 Historical Context

-• TLS 1.0: It was published in 1999 as a version 3.0 upgrade for SSL.
-While similar to SSL 3.0, it included several security improvements and was not interoperable with SSL 3.0.
+- TLS 1.0: Published in 1999 as a version 3.0 upgrade for SSL.
+Similar to SSL 3.0, yet it provided significant security improvements and was not interoperable with SSL 3.0.

-• TLS 1.1: Released in 2006, enhancing security measures by adding protection against cipher block chaining (CBC) attacks.
+- TLS 1.1: Released in 2006, aimed at enhancing security measures through the protection against cipher block chaining (CBC) attacks.

-• TLS 1.3: Released in 2018, offering major security and performance enhancements.
-This version simplified the handshake process, removed obsolete and insecure features, and introduced perfect forward secrecy by default.
+- TLS 1.3: Released in 2018, provided major security and performance upgrades.
+Handshake process was made easier, deprecated many obsolete and insecure features, and offered perfect forward secrecy by default.

 Key Differences Between SSL and TLS